These Numbers Show Favorable Signs for Luokung Technology Corp. (LKCO)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -20.92% loss in the last 1 month and extending the period to 3 months gives it a 231.58%, and is 78.30% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 21.52% over the week and 26.57% over the month.
+The stock witnessed a -29.69% loss in the last 1 month and extending the period to 3 months gives it a 132.88%, and is -12.34% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 18.03% over the week and 25.04% over the month.

 Luokung Technology Corp. quarterly earnings per share for the current quarter are estimated at $0.The EPS is expected to shrink by -162.00% this year.